 An applicant may request access not only to records containing their own personal information, but may also request access to general records of the University.
 The FIPPA requires UBC to release requested records, subject to limited exceptions.

 Responding to Freedom of Information Searches

-For information security reasons, faculty and staff use Workspace to send their records to the Freedom of Information team.
-Instructions on how to upload records to workspace are available here.
+For information security reasons, faculty and staff use OneDrive to send their records to the Freedom of Information team.
+Instructions on how to upload records to OneDrive are available here.